-Lot is kidnapped along with a lot of people from his city of Sodom.
+Lot is kidnapped along with the people from his city of Sodom.
 Their homes are looted as well.
-Abraham hears about what happened and rescues them and returns everything that was taken.
+Abraham hears about what happened and rescues them, and returns everything that was taken.
 Abraham meets with the king of Sodom.
-They are met by a man by the name Melchizedek.
+They are met by a man named Melchizedek.

 The king of Sodom offers all of the spoils to Abraham, saying that he can take with him all that they collected on the raid, just returning the people kidnapped.
 Abraham refuses.
 He will not allow anyone to take the glory for his wealth and success other than God.
 He doesn’t want the king of Sodom to claim that he made Abraham rich.